 STORYTELLING: We connect people to one another through sharing stories.

-MENTORING: We support grassroots intergenerational learning between youth, artists, and writers.
+MENTORING: We support authentic intergenerational and intercultural learning between youth, elders, emerging and established artists and writers.

-EQUITY: We create opportunities for people to be heard and to lead and shape their community.
+EQUITY: We facilitate opportunities for the voices of diverse people to be heard and to shape the communities in which we live.

-WORK: We value and pay for the contributions of local artists and writers.
+WORK: We recognize artists as workers and pay for the contributions of local writers and artists.

-A world of communities made strong through the arts by diverse people understanding and
+A world of equitable communities made strong through literature and the arts.

 Practices and Principles

 - Continuously learning and improving

 - Being accountable

 (Practices and Principles adopted from Everyone Leads: Building Leadership from the Community Up by Paul Schmitz)